0chain/zwalletcli/README.md

 2. Get some tokens from faucet

-Faucet smart contract is available and can be used to get tokens to your wallet.
+To put tokens to your wallet, you can use the Faucet smart contract.

-Run the `faucet` command to get 1 token.
+Run the `faucet` command to receive 1 token.

 ```sh
 ./zwallet faucet --methodName pour --input "need token"